Objectively assess for concussion at point of care in minutes—at time of injury and longitudinally at baseline, injury, and recovery time points.

-An EEG based algorithm for the assessment of brain function impairment, obtained from the same EEG recording used to compute the SIC—can aid in early clinical diagnosis of concussion and referrals
+A brain electrical activity based algorithm for the assessment of brain function impairment, obtained from the same EEG recording used to compute the Structural Injury Classifier—can aid in early clinical diagnosis of concussion and referrals

-An objective multimodal AI derived algorithm with EEG at its core—aids in baselining, clinical diagnosis of concussion, and in determination of readiness to return to play/activity
+An objective multimodal AI derived algorithm with brain electrical activity at its core—aids in clinical diagnosis of concussion

 Includes assessments commonly used by clinicians to assess head injured patients, including PECARN Decision Rule for pediatrics

-Using the rapidly acquired EEG data, BrainScope also provides an objective assessment of brain function impairment, including concussion, with the Brain Function Index (BFI) algorithm.
+Using the same EEG data acquired for the Structural Injury Classifier, BrainScope also provides an objective assessment of brain function impairment, including concussion, with the Brain Function Index (BFI) algorithm.
 The BFI includes only EEG features, especially those that measure changes in “connectivity” between brain regions, reflecting the physiological changes seen in concussion.

 The BFI is expressed as a percentile of a non head-injured population, from 0 to 100, with a lower score showing higher levels of impairment.
 This enables clinicians to make more confident clinical diagnoses of concussion using objective physiological data.